rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 For comparison with the cluster field, first examine a random field.

-The following steps will examine a random field about 1.3 degrees away from a known cluster in DP0.2.
+The following steps will examine a random field 10 degrees away from of a known cluster in DP0.2.

 ### 3.1 Execute the ADQL query.

 Copy and paste the following into the ADQL Query box.

-At lower left, click the blue "Search" button.

 ~~~~mysql
 SELECT obj.objectId, obj.coord_ra, obj.coord_dec,